sergioChavez31/who-are-you-in-mk8DX/README.md

-# who-are-you-in-mk8DX
+# Who are you in Mario Kart 8 Deluxe
-A fun quiz website built with HTML, CSS, and JavaScript as part of CS 1301 at Georgia Tech.
-Users fill out a form and get matched to a Mario Kart 8 Deluxe character based on their answers.
+This project is a lighthearted quiz-style website built using HTML, CSS, and JavaScript.
+Users complete a short form, and upon submission, they are taken to a results page that reveals which Mario Kart 8 Deluxe character best matches their personality.

+This project was developed as part of Georgia Tech’s CS 1301 course to apply introductory concepts in front-end web development, including:

+- Form handling

+- Basic user input processing

+- Conditional rendering and page redirection